IllyaGordy/CPS510-PLP-Auto/README.md

 (II)			INSTALLATION
 ==================================================================

 1. Access the Solaris operation system.
-If using Ryerson local Moons this can be done by typing the �ssh turing.acs.ryerson.ca command in the terminal
+If using Ryerson local Moons this can be done by typing the "ssh turing.acs.ryerson.ca" command in the terminal

 2. Setup DB2 environment by entering ". db2init" command